Mission of Wasatch Behavioral Health

 • Severely mentally ill children, youth and adults

 • Acutely mentally ill children, youth and adults

 • Emotionally disabled individuals whose improved functioning is critical for their future and for society in general.

 • Moderately impaired individuals and families.

 Commitment to Professional Training

-Wasatch Mental Health has demonstrated a commitment to psychology training since its creation.
+Wasatch Behavioral Health has demonstrated a commitment to psychology training since its creation.
 The program has made consistent improvement since becoming a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) in 1988 and obtained full American Psychological Association (APA) accreditation in 2004.

-There are over 400 employees at Wasatch Mental Health; including about 89 who are licensed professionals.
+There are over 400 employees at Wasatch Behavioral Health; including about 89 who are licensed professionals.
 Among these are ten staff psychologists who contribute to the internship program.
 In addition to our licensed psychologists and 6 psychology interns, we also have one post-doctoral psychology resident position.
 (Meet our staff psychologists).
 The professional clinical staff also includes psychiatrists, psychiatric nurses, licensed clinical social workers, marriage/family therapists, and professional counselors.
-Wasatch Mental Health also has strong case management/skills development programs staffed by bachelor-level social service workers.
+Wasatch Behavioral Health also has strong case management/skills development programs staffed by bachelor-level social service workers.